zainab-a8/urban-lamp/README.md

 * Standard profiles
 * Custom profiles
 * Automatic turn on and off times
-* Base turn on and off times on sun down and sun rise times at the users location (issue #5)
+* Base turn on and off times on sunset and sunrise times at the user's location (issue #5)

 ## Screenshots
 <img src="https://lut.im/3k5INuLva5/lXt4Y2SqMVOrqsOt.png" width="180" height="320" />